Victor Scott

-Victor Ramone Scott (born June 1, 1962) is a former American football defensive back in the National Football League (NFL) for the Dallas Cowboys.
-He played college football at the University of Colorado.
+Victor Ramone Scott (born June 1, 1962) is an American former professional football player who was a defensive back in the National Football League (NFL) for the Dallas Cowboys.
+He played college football for the Colorado Buffaloes.

-Early years
+Early life

 Scott attended East St. Louis Senior High School, where he practiced football, basketball and baseball.
 In football, he helped his school win a state championship, where he caught 6 passes for 116 yards.

 He was an All-state, league, city and metro selection.
 He was named to the Chicago Tribune Super 22 All-star team and was invited to play in the state high school All-star contest.

 College career

 Scott accepted a football scholarship from the University of Colorado during a low point in the school history, where his teams never had a winning record and he was usually recognized as the most talented player of the defense.
 He was a four-year starter (43 out 44 games) at cornerback, that also excelled on special teams.